Living on Campus

 Living and Learning Villages

-NC State’s Living and Learning Villages are interested-based living communities that engage students both inside and outside the classroom.
+NC State’s Living and Learning Villages are interested-based programs that engage students both inside and outside the classroom and allow participants to live in community together.
 Villages provide an unparalleled living experience where you’ll make life-long friends and immerse yourself in the NC State community.
-There is currently no additional cost to join a village.

 Albright Entrepreneurs Village: live in Wolf Ridge Apartments